Man injured in ATV accident at Oceano Dunes

 Authorities responded to an ATV accident at about 4:10 p.m., State Parks said.
 When they arrived, they found the man “alert, disoriented and combative.”

-State Parks Supt.
-Kevin Pearce said the man suffered moderate facial injuries, but his combative behavior indicated potential brain injuries.
+State Parks Commander Kevin Pearce said the man suffered moderate facial injuries, but his combative behavior indicated potential brain injuries.

-The man, who’s about 25 years old and from the Fullerton area, was airlifted to Marian Regional Medical Center for treatment, State Parks said.
+The man, who’s about 25 years old and from the Fullerton area, was airlifted to Marian Regional Medical Center in Santa Maria for treatment, State Parks said.

 There were no witnesses to the incident, which State Parks only described as an accident.
 The injured man wasn’t able to give details of what happened.